-In line with the logic model of PAT and the primary focus on parents as the agents of change in supporting school readiness, this evaluation examined the impact of PAT services on important proximal indicators of school readiness: parenting skills and the parent-child relationship.
-Positive changes were seen over time in program recipients on the quality of the parent-child relationship that increased as the length of enrollment increased using the Keys to Interactive Parenting Scale or KIPS, an observational measure.
-Using a second observational measure, the Adult-Child Interactive Reading Inventory or ACIRI, positive changes were seen over time on joint reading/ interactive reading skills that also increased as enrollment increased.
-While we cannot say with certainty that the PAT program servcies caused these positive changes (as we were unable to examine changes over time on these measures in a comparison group), the likelihood of both measures changing in a similar direction and the positive association of changes on both measures with the length of PAT enrollment, it is unlikely that these observed changes happened by chance.
+A core focus of this evaluation was to examine the impact of PAT services on important proximal indicators of school readiness, including parenting and the parent-child relationship.
+PAT is a program that focuses on parents as agents of change; thus, changes in parenting are particularly important program outcomes.
+Importantly, and consistent with the prior external evaluation of PAT impact, positive changes were seen over time in program recipients.
+Specifically, the quality of the parent-child relationship increased as the length of enrollment increased as measured by the Keys to Interactive Parenting Scale (KIPS), an observational assessment.
+Using a second observational measure, the Adult-Child Interactive Reading Inventory or ACIRI, positive changes were seen over time on parent-child joint reading/interactive reading skills.
+Specifically, the average score across families increased substantially from families' first ACIRI score under PAT enrollment to their final ACIRI score under PAT enrollment.
+ACIRI scores also increased as enrollment increased.
+In other words, scores on these important indicators of parenting skill increased as enrollment increased (a dose-response effect).
+While we cannot say with absolute certainty that the PAT program services caused these positive changes (as we were unable to examine these measures in a comparison group of non-PAT families), the likelihood of both measures changing in a similar direction and the positive association of both measures with the length of PAT enrollment means that it is unlikely that these observed changes happened by chance.

-The impact of PAT services were also examined with regard to indicators of school performance and behavior.
-Kindergarten Readiness Assessment (KRA) scores were examined by readiness level: emerging, approaching, and demonstrating readiness for children who received PAT and for a matched comparison group of similar peers who did not receive PAT.
-Of note, the PAT intervention group sample size was considerably smaller for KRA than the number of matched comparison group peers, so percentages should be interpreted with caution.
-The percentage of PAT program students demonstrating readiness

-(27.4%) was similar to that of similar peers in the comparison group (28.5%).
-No differences in average KRA performance scores were seen between children who received PAT and similar (matched) peers, suggesting that children who live in families with known risk factors associated with early school failure who received PAT are performing similarly to children who were matched by race/ethnicity, age, gender, county, and poverty level (but with unknown number of risk factors for early school failure).
-While average school absenteeism was significantly reduced for children who received PAT as compared to same age peers, the level of chronic absteenteeism was not different.
+The impact of PAT services was also examined with regard to indicators of school performance and behavior.
+Kindergarten Readiness Assessment (KRA) scores were examined by readiness level (i.e., emerging, approaching, and demonstrating readiness) for children who received PAT and for a matched comparison group of similar peers who did not receive PAT.
+Of note, the PAT intervention group sample size was considerably smaller than the number of matched comparison group peers, so percentages should be interpreted with caution.
+Results were available only for FY18 and FY19, as the KRA was not utilized in FY17 (See Appendix D).
+The percentage of PAT program students demonstrating readiness (27.4%) was similar to that of peers in the comparison group (28.5%).
+No differences in average KRA performance scores were seen between children who received PAT and similar (matched) peers, suggesting that children who live in families with a significant number of known risk factors associated with early school failure who received PAT are performing similarly to children who were matched by race/ethnicity age, gender, county, and poverty level (but who are experiencing an unknown number of risk factors for early school failure).
+While average school absenteeism was significantly reduced for children who received PAT as compared to same age peers, the level of chronic absenteeism (i.e., the percentage of students who missed more than 10% of the total school days for which they were enrolled) was not significantly different.

-PAT service impact was also examined on rates of child maltreatment, as child maltreatment prevention is an important goal of PAT services.
-Data from the SC Department of Social Services was examined to address this question; the rates of founded child maltreatment cases were similar among children who received PAT as compared to similar peers who did not receive PAT.
+PAT service impact on rates of child maltreatment was also examined, as child maltreatment prevention is an important goal of PAT services.
+Data from the SC Department of Social Services was analyzed to address this question and the rates of founded child maltreatment cases were similar among children who received PAT as compared to similar peers who did not receive PAT.